Special offer

 6. Explain the company’s position

-Consider starting the interview with a brief introduction of yourself, the role, and some of the organization’s goals and objectives.
-This often provides candidates with a better understanding of job expectations and can give them topics to ask about later in the interview.
+Start the interview by briefly introducing yourself, the role, and some of the organization’s goals and objectives.
+This can give candidates a better understanding of job expectations, company culture, and topics to ask about later in the interview.
 If you need more information about the specific responsibilities of a role, you might ask the direct manager in advance.

 7. Discuss the interview process

-This step is about explaining the interview process to the candidate to keep the interview organized and with clear expectations.
+Outline the interview process to the candidate to keep it organized and with clear expectations.
 Consider sharing things like:

 • How long to expect the interview to last